rrr-dw/typing_practice_anywhere/README.md

 There are a input method called "composing".
 It's often used when there are one-to-many relationship between what you typed and what you intended to express, like when using handwriting keyboard or the Japanese language.

 Typing Practice Anywhere comes with a special handling for that kind of input method.
-There's nothing to care, just type as you normally do, then the extension will do the job.
+There's nothing to care about, just type as you normally do, then the extension will do the job.

 # Customizable Theme
 ![](./doc/option.gif)